All Car Manufacturer Articles

 Toyota Corolla Touring Sport

 One of the more modern options on the market right now is the Toyota Corolla Touring Sport.
-This model replaced the Toyota Auris, and comes highly reviewed across the UK.
+This model replaced the Toyota Auris and has been highly reviewed across the UK.
 While the name may sound long-winded, the car itself is anything but.
-This car has leans on hybrid power, and is popular amongst many taxi drivers.
+This car leans on hybrid power and is popular amongst many taxi drivers.

 Nissan Leaf